pburkholder/career-dr/Advisory.md

         Mull it over
         Severance

 11. Since we're now in the incident response phase, again, rely on best practie.
-Designate an incident commander ○ Maybe not your spouse or partner
-		○ Don't make precipitous decisions
-		○ And if you know someone who's been canned: Offer to help!
+Designate an incident commander.
+Maybe not your spouse or partner, but a mentor, or someone in a job-hunting meetup.
+And if you know someone who's been canned: Offer to help!
+And follow Forensics practices in keeping all relevant documentation.
-	- Forensics
-		○ Keep all relevant documentation

     SLIDE: "Incident Response: Incident Commander and Forensics"

 12. As for recovery, I'll emphasize just one point: Your job loss can be seen as a network failure.
 Use other networks.
 Last year I sent out email saying what I'd like to do, with example workplaces, including USDS & 18F, to various groups.
 In my community choir, it turned out, one of the Altos had a partner at 18F -- and from that connection I landed a job I'm really happy with.
+You don't know what lead will pan out: use them all.

     SLIDE: Image + "Route around network failure"